joelshepherd/file/README.md

 ## Ideas

-- Should this integrate git to save history?
+- Should this integrate git to save version history?
-- Should this integrate with gpg recipients for multi-user editing?